TeachBooks/sphinx-last-updated-by-git/README.rst

       calculation by passing a list of commit hashes to the configuration option ``git_exclude_commits``.

+    * By default, only the first-parent history is followed when determining the last updated date (using ``git log --first-parent``).
+      This means that merges from the current branch into other branches are ignored, and only changes merged into the current branch are considered.
+This is typically the desired behavior for documentation builds, as it reflects when content actually entered the branch being built.
+If you want to follow the full history including all merge parents, set ``git_first_parent = False`` in your ``conf.py``.

 Caveats
     * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" commit for a long-unchanged file